pillar-banner-arrow

 Customer Overview

-Just as an acquirer wants to ensure your position in the market is solid, they also want to assess how your customer base looks and where it’s headed.
-The health of the customer base is the best support for the health of the revenue and of the business, especially for subscription-based businesses.
-This section of a CIM serves to display how your business serves your customers and what it can look like in the future.
+Just as an acquirer wants to ensure your position in the market is solid, they also want to assess your customer base, which is the best support for healthy revenue, especially for subscription-based businesses.
+This aspect of a CIM demonstrates how your business serves your customers and what it is likely to look like in the future.

 • Total customer base snapshot